FCG-LLC/aucote/docs/scan_stop.md

  ## Implementation

- Every scan contains `ScanContext` which handle information about tasks related to given scan.
+ Every scan contains `ScanContext` which handles information about tasks related to given scan.
 If scan is cancelled, the `_cancelled` flag is set to `True` and all new tasks are skipped automatically and aren't put into task queue.

  If task has been processing already, the worker that handles it will be stopped.